Dalton Gang: Pursuit across the Southwest

-Kay was given a white card from Mexican officials as well as offered a military escort.
-They missed Bob and Emmett by only twelve hours in Cananea, then lost their trail completely in Fronteras.
-Kay assumed that they were probably headed to El Paso, so he and Ford reentered the United States at Douglas.
-In El Paso, they found out that Bob and Emmett had headed to Albuquerque and then took the train to Topeka, Kansas, where the rail ended.
-Thinking they had lost Kay, Bob and Emmett headed to their mother outside of Kingfisher.
+Sheriff Kay decided to pursue Bob and Emmett with his deputy, Jim Ford.

 Kay tracked the Daltons to their mother's home, and kept watch of the house for a few days before being forced to return to Kingfisher because of bad weather.
 When he returned the next day to watch the house, he discovered that Bob and Emmett had escaped.
 Kay talked to their mother for several hours and she even invited him in for breakfast.
 She denied any wrongdoing by her sons, stating that they were in fact lawmen, and told Kay they had gone to Guthrie if he wanted to talk with them.

 Kay and Ford traveled the fifty miles to Guthrie, but soon came into problems when dealing with different tribal jurisdictions.
 At Guthrie, Kay and Ford noticed that there had been some sort of celebration the night before as they were greeted by three white men hanging from a large tree at the entrance to town and noticed the streets were lined with several groups of black men playing Craps on the sidewalks.
 Kay found out that, before they had arrived, Bob and Emmett had got into a fight at one of the saloons there and badly beat up two cowboys before leaving for Topeka.

 Sheriff Kay was forced to give up the chase in order to return to California for Grat's trial.
 The Daltons had plenty of friends in the area willing to hide them and easily lost Kay once they were in familiar territory.
 After they realized they were no longer being pursued, Bob and Emmett began to form what would be known as the Dalton Gang.